tolinwei/basketball_reg/README.md

 # basketball_reg

-A light-weight and mobile-first app that helps to gather the intention to play basketball on weekends.
+A light-weight and mobile-first app that gathers the intention to play basketball on weekends.

 Features:
 1. One-click on names to register/unregister.